Generate and update embeddings in Azure SQL Database

 -

-- On the Additional settings page, set Use existing data to Sample to create the AdventureWorksLT sample database.
+- On the Additional settings tab, under Data source, set Use existing data to Sample to create the AdventureWorksLT sample database.
+Select OK when prompted to confirm.

 - Select Review + create, review the settings, and then select Create.